ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Introduction

 \section{Introduction}

+Applications such as cloud gaming, video streaming, telemetry, ML inference, and data transfer provide a better experience when data arrives with timing reflecting the sender-side timing of the data stream.
+In practice, network delay variation and recovery dynamics at the receiver distort this timing even when transports deliver all packets correctly, producing jitter, stalls, and unstable behavior.
+These effects arise because recovery at the receiver occurs with irregular timing, which directly propagates to the application when data is released immediately upon arrival.

-Interactive applications place strict timing requirements on the receiver.
-Cloud gaming, XR streaming, real-time telepresence, and distributed inference all depend on a continuous flow of objects, such as video frames, that must be delivered at a stable cadence.
-Variation in packet arrival times causes the recovery time of each object to fluctuate, so even when every packet is delivered correctly the receiver observes irregular recovery times.
-Small fluctuations in these recovery times translate directly into visible jitter, buffer oscillation, and head-of-line stalls.
-Because recovery often occurs in bursts or with uneven gaps due to changing network delay, immediately releasing objects upon recovery exposes this variability to the application and disrupts interactive performance.
+In systems such as LT3~\cite{AggarwalLubyMinder2025Immersive}, incoming packets are grouped into data blocks for encoding and transmission, and these blocks are reconstructed at the receiver before being released.
+Variation in packet arrival times causes the recovery time of each reconstructed block to fluctuate, so even when every packet is delivered correctly the receiver observes irregular recovery times.
+Small fluctuations in these recovery times translate directly into jitter, buffer oscillation, and head-of-line stalls.
+Because recovery often occurs in bursts or with uneven gaps due to changing network delay, immediately releasing blocks upon recovery exposes this variability to the application.

+In many practical workloads, data entering LT3 naturally exhibits burst structure that reflects higher-level organization, such as video frames or inference outputs.
+As a result, the block partitioning used for transmission often aligns with this structure, even though LT3 itself does not depend on application semantics.
+Preserving the timing and ordering of these reconstructed blocks therefore indirectly preserves the behavior expected by the application.

 Sender-side techniques help but do not remove the problem.
-Pacing can smooth departures when path conditions are stable, but it cannot correct variability introduced by queueing, reordering, or recovery dynamics that only the receiver observes.
-Larger playback buffers can hide jitter, yet they increase end-to-end latency and reduce interactivity.
-Traditional jitter buffers were designed for short audio packets and use fixed or slowly adaptive depth rules that are poorly matched to the variability patterns seen in ultra-low-latency interactive applications such as cloud gaming and teleoperation, whether each object is a single packet or reconstructed from many.
+Pacing can smooth departures when path conditions are stable, but it struggles to track changes in path delay over time and cannot correct variability introduced by queueing, reordering, or recovery dynamics that only the receiver observes.
+Larger playback buffers can hide jitter, yet they increase end-to-end latency and reduce responsiveness.
+Traditional jitter buffers use fixed or slowly adaptive depth rules that are poorly matched to the variability patterns seen in modern low-latency systems, especially when data is reconstructed from multiple packets.